awsdocs/aws-cli-user-guide/doc_source/cli-services-dynamodb.md

 }
 ```

 You can use that file to issue a `query` request using the AWS CLI\.
-In the following example, the content of the `expression-attributes.json` file is used for the `--expression-attribute-values` parameter\.
+In the following example, the content of the `expression-attributes.json` file is used as the value for the `--expression-attribute-values` parameter\.

 ```
 $ aws dynamodb query --table-name MusicCollection \